-What is a CO2 Laser?
+What is CO2 for?

-Benefits of CO2 Resurfacing
+Benefits of CO2 Laser Resurfacing

-Downtime for CO2 Laser Resurfacing
+What’s the Downtime for CO2 Laser Resurfacing?